 Mastering Percentage Questions on the SAT

 Percentages are a fundamental concept in math, representing a part-to-whole relationship out of 100.
-On the Digital SAT exam, these questions show up on almost every single exam.
-The questions can vary greatly in complexity and difficulty, but they all test the same concepts.
-Let's dive into how to master these questions.
+On the Digital SAT, these questions show up on almost every single exam.
+The term "percent" means "per hundred."
+For example, 25% means 25 out of 100.

 Calculate Percentages